A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: Conclusion

 \section{Conclusion}

-The grammar does not slow down discovery; it redirects effort.
-Time currently spent on unsafe exploration --- fitting on test data, leaking preprocessing across folds, re-assessing holdouts until results look favorable --- is forced into the evaluate zone, where iteration is ``unlimited'' and honest.
-The evaluate/assess boundary is, to my knowledge, the first guard-enforced implementation of this distinction in any ML library.
+The evaluate/assess boundary is a constraint this grammar enforces, not a textbook convention left to discipline.
+Its type system remembers the conventions so you don't have to.
+Time currently spent on unsafe exploration (fitting on test data, re-assessing holdouts until results look favorable, cherry-picking seeds and screens) is forced into the evaluate zone, where iteration is unlimited but metered, and therefore honest.
+The grammar also rejects pre-split preprocessing for structural completeness, though the companion study finds this leakage class is empirically negligible at typical iid tabular dataset sizes: a textbook warning that holds in form but rarely costs much in practice.
+The grammar treats it as a structural completeness item rather than a load-bearing prevention; the load-bearing prevention is at the evaluate/assess boundary.

-Eight primitives, four constraints, two maintained implementations (Python, R), and a companion study across 2,047 experimental instances (\citeproc{ref-roth2026landscape}{Roth 2026}): the grammar is internally consistent and the implementations satisfy the conformance conditions.
-The leakage classes it rejects produce large effects (\(d_z = 0.93\)--\(1.11\)); the class it tolerates does not (\(|d_z| < 0.1\)).
-Three testable predictions before the V2 experiments: two confirmed, one falsified.
+Eight primitives, four constraints, two reference implementations (Python, R), and a companion study across 2,047 datasets (\citeproc{ref-roth2026landscape}{Roth 2026}): the grammar is internally consistent and the implementations satisfy the conformance conditions.
+At practical dataset sizes, the leakage classes the grammar rejects produce substantial effects, consistent with an approximately 90\% noise-exploitation share (under the seed-as-zero-diversity decomposition assumption flagged in (\citeproc{ref-roth2026landscape}{Roth 2026}, Limitation 11)) that is empirically grounded and preventable at call time by rejection.
+Under any violation of the i.i.d. assumption (a common regime in real deployments), the selection bias becomes irreducible because past evaluation is a biased estimator of future performance, and random cross-validation censors the evidence by destroying the structure that would reveal it.
+The grammar addresses both layers: boundary-aware splitting for the structural contamination, and terminal assess as the final safety net for assumption violations and implementation bugs that no earlier layer caught.
+Three directional predictions recorded before observing results: two confirmed, one falsified.
 The grammar is falsifiable and has survived its initial tests.

-The type DAG and four constraints are frozen: they define what a conforming implementation must satisfy.
-The verb names, function signatures, and language binding are the changeable surface.
-The open empirical question is whether the grammar reduces leakage errors in practice.
-The test is straightforward: a randomized study comparing leakage rates in student or researcher code written with the grammar versus without it.
-That test would require a reference implementation whose conformance to the type DAG and eight conformance conditions is certified, so that ``written with the grammar'' means the same thing across conditions.
-Two fully conforming implementations now exist.
-The grammar makes the hypothesis precise enough to run that test.
-Better features, better data, better research --- but only if the exploration that produces them is structurally sound.
+Whether the grammar reduces leakage errors in practice remains the central empirical question (Section~\ref{sec-external-validation}).
+As pipelines are increasingly generated rather than written \emph{within a single execution context}, the grammar's role shifts from constraining the human to constraining the generator at that horizon; extending the same guarantee across sessions (AutoML schedules, LLM agents called fresh per prompt) requires the outer workflow grammar deferred in Section~\ref{sec-enforcement-gaps}.